zackpyle/etch-docs/docs/docs/dynamic-data/dynamic-data-intro.md

 ## Benefits of Dynamic Data

-### **Centralized Content Management**
-All your content lives in WordPress, making it easy to update, organize, and maintain.
+- **Centralized Content Management**: All your content lives in WordPress, making it easy to update, organize, and maintain.
 No more scattered content across multiple pages and areas of your site.

-### **Automatic Updates**
-When you update content in WordPress, all pages using that content automatically reflect the changes.
+- **Automatic Updates**: When you update content in WordPress, all pages using that content automatically reflect the changes.
 No manual updates required.

-### **Scalability**
-Add new content (posts, products, services) and it automatically appears on your site without additional development work.
+- **Scalability**: Add new content (posts, products, services) and it automatically appears on your site without additional development work.

-### **Consistency**
-Templates ensure all content follows the same structure and styling, maintaining brand consistency across your entire site.
+- **Consistency**: Templates ensure all content follows the same structure and styling, maintaining brand consistency across your entire site.

-### **Performance**
-Dynamic data is loaded efficiently, only pulling the content that's actually needed for each page.
+- **Performance**: Dynamic data is loaded efficiently, only pulling the content that's actually needed for each page.

-### **Flexibility**
-Display the same content in multiple ways - as cards, lists, grids, or detailed pages - all from the same data source.
+- **Flexibility**: Display the same content in multiple ways - as cards, lists, grids, or detailed pages - all from the same data source.

 ## Next Steps